hydrobyte/TestJSON/README.md

 2. For JSON structures with less than 5000 objects, the choice of libraries can be screened not only based on performance.
 Standard/Compiler compatibility and ease of use should have priority in terms of choice criterion.

+3. `Grijjy.Bson` is the fastest library tested until now.

-3. `LkJson` has great performance and the lowest memory consumption among all tested libraries.
+4. `LkJson` has great performance and the lowest memory consumption among all tested libraries.
 Some changes are needed to use it with Delphi and C++Builder 10.2 in order to save and load UTF-8 encoded files.
 For some, an obstacle can be that their interfaces are more verbose for C++ usage.
 For example:
 ````cpp
 JsonP = dynamic_cast<TlkJSONObject*>(TlkJSON::ParseText(TlkJSON::GenerateText(Json)))
 ````

-4. The `Validation` tests can demonstrate that even the most modern libraries can have occasional small violations against the standard.
+5. The `Validation` tests can demonstrate that even the most modern libraries can have occasional small violations against the standard.

-5. For older versions of `Delphi` and `C++Builder`, the `McJSON` library can be a good choice in terms of compatibility, ease of use and good performance.
+6. For older versions of `Delphi` and `C++Builder`, the `McJSON` library can be a good choice in terms of compatibility, ease of use and good performance.

-6. This project demonstrates some of the facilities and obstacles encountered by C++Builder developers in using libraries developed for Delphi.
+7. This project demonstrates some of the facilities and obstacles encountered by C++Builder developers in using libraries developed for Delphi.

 ## Know issues
+- `TgoBsonDocument.LoadFromJsonFile()` failed.
 - `SuperObject` compiles but it is not working with C++Builder.
 Any help getting `SuperObject` working with C++Builder is appreciated.
 - `JsonTools` had problems saving to file: it was truncated at object `"key25412"`.
 - `JsonTools` gave a error `Root node must be an array or object` trying to load form a UTF-8 file with 50k items file from other sub-tests.